-Wales

-management and use of natural

-resources are dealt with more

-specifically elsewhere as well).

-17 Contribute to the We suggest there is a need for new

-sustainable management of questions relating to encouraging

-farmland, forests and the sustainable production in agriculture

-wider countryside? and forestry.
-This will contribute to

-the connectivity aspects of

-ecosystem resilience by increasing

-the 'permeability' of the wider

-landscape.

-·

-The Rural Proofing impact

-assessment 'concludes the NDF

-potentially has an impact on rural

-communities.
-Therefore, objectives

-encompassing aspects of rural life

-such as access to services;

-broadband coverage; and the

-economy have been incorporated

-into the ISA framework.'
-Given the

-importance of agriculture and

-forestry in rural communities, we

-suggest that these should be

-included in the assessment guide

-questions too.

-questions too.
+Cyfoeth Naturiol Cymru Natural Resources Wales management and use of natural resources are dealt with more specifically elsewhere as well).
+17 Contribute to the sustainable management of farmland, forests and the wider countryside?
+We suggest there is a need for new questions relating to encouraging sustainable production in agriculture and forestry.
+This will contribute to the connectivity aspects of ecosystem resilience by increasing the 'permeability' of the wider landscape.
+The Rural Proofing impact assessment 'concludes the NDF potentially has an impact on rural communities.
+Therefore, objectives encompassing aspects of rural life such as access to services; broadband coverage; and the economy have been incorporated into the ISA framework.'
+Given the importance of agriculture and forestry in rural communities, we suggest that these should be included in the assessment guide